(615) 219-9181

 Hour allocation model

 At Take the Stairs, we are big fans of the hour allocation model.
 Mostly because it provides buy-in for both the agency and the client in order to move forward.
 In this model, the agency must set at least one hourly rate.
 You can set multiple rates for different services or employee levels but generally, we recommend keeping it as simple as possible.
-The marketing agency near me can then communicate their rate(s) and work with the client to come up with a monthly allocation of services.
+The marketing agency can then communicate their rate(s) and work with the client to come up with a monthly allocation of services.
 The rate can change from month to month depending on activities, but it must be approved before the commencement of new work.

 At the end of each month, the agency proposes new work for the client to review and approve, based on either the hours or the services that the client has requested.
 Once approved, the agency can start the next month’s work.
 The process continues fluidly month after month.
 This pushes the client into the decision-making process by having them take ownership of their marketing strategy while allowing their employees to avoid scope creep.
 You would be amazed by how much clients actually begin to enjoy this model once they get used to it.
 They tend to behave in one of two ways: